Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Quick Answer

-A crochet bell sleeve shrug is a stunning beginner-friendly garment that uses half double crochet in the back loop only to create a stretchy ribbed fabric.
-This free KnotToYarn.com pattern walks you through just 4 simple steps: foundation chain, body panel, bell sleeve shaping, and assembly.
-The result is a wearable, stylish shrug with dramatic flared sleeves that looks far more complex than it really is.
+A bell sleeve shrug is a stunning, beginner-friendly garment worked in half double crochet through the back loop only for a stretchy ribbed fabric.
+This free KnotToYarn pattern walks you through just 4 steps, foundation chain, body panel, bell-sleeve shaping, and assembly, for a stylish shrug with dramatic flared sleeves that looks far harder than it is.

 At a Glance